 If you notice any of these symptoms, have a conversation about drug use and abuse with your child.
-Please do your best to remain calm, and don’t snap on them.
+Please do your best to remain calm and don’t yell at them.
 The idea is to figure out the “why” behind their drug use.
 Finding the root cause will help both of you start looking at alternative treatment options if needed.
 Depending on the level of drug use, you might consider speaking to a counselor or therapist before looking into a complete drug rehab treatment plan.

 What about If My Child Is Addicted Already?

-If your child isn’t able to stop or doesn’t want to, the next step is reaching out to the professionals.
-Start by reaching as much as you can about addiction, learning about this illness is the first step in understanding what you can do.
+If your loved one is unable to stop or doesn’t want to, the next step is reaching out to the professionals.
+Start by learning as much as you can about addiction; discovering about this illness is the first step in understanding what you can do.
 Then, consider calling addiction specialists, or talking to friends and relatives who’ve gone through similar struggles.

 Finally, take a deep breath and remember that both you and your child are going to be okay.
-Learning your teen is using drugs is scary, but it isn’t the end of the world.
+Learning your teen is using drugs is scary, but there is hope and help available.
 In fact, in cases where you can talk to your child and have that honest conversation, it’s the beginning of a new chapter in your relationship.

 Find the Help You Both Need

 At Lighthouse Recovery Institute, our counselors and medical staff have years of experience in helping parents that struggle with their children’s drug use.
-If you believe your child is using drugs, reach out for help before you confront them about it.
-Having the right tools can help you talk to your child in a way that will help them and protect your relationship.
-When they’re ready, we can work with them and the entire family into finding the best way to approach the situation.
+If you believe your child is using drugs, reach out for help before you confront them.
+Having the right tools can help you talk to your child to help them and protect your relationship.
+When they’re ready, we can work with them and the entire family to find the best way to approach the situation.